 Through our equity programs, services and offices, the University of Toronto is working to remove a range of barriers and to support our community members in fulfilling their academic, research and employment goals.
 Our equity offices form the core of our efforts to translate policy into practice and culture, provide support and create and grow engaged communities of thought and action on our campuses.
 As noted above, divisions are undertaking initiatives to foster an inclusive environment for their faculty, staff and students.
 We will continue to collect and promote these projects to both recognize these efforts and encourage others to adopt similar initiatives.
 In addition, the next iteration of the Speaking Up Engagement Survey (now Speaking Out Survey), to be launched in 2019, will allow the University to better assess the extent to which we are creating an inclusive environment.

 Concerns and complaints from faculty members can be directed to the Equity Offices or to the Provost’s Office, as the complainant feels is appropriate.
 The University has established a culture in which the complainant can contact the resource or office where they are most comfortable; the issue will be escalated as necessary.
-While all complaints are kept confidential, the Division of the Vice-President, Human Resources & Equity, tracks patterns of complaints and is attentive to systemic issues.
-For example, the Equity Offices roundtable offers staff from those offices opportunities for the discussion of broader issues, reporting findings to the Vice-President, Human Resources & Equity.
+While all complaints are kept confidential, the Division of the Vice-President, People Strategy, Equity & Culture, tracks patterns of complaints and is attentive to systemic issues.
+For example, the Equity Offices roundtable offers staff from those offices opportunities for the discussion of broader issues, reporting findings to the Vice-President, People Strategy, Equity & Culture.

 The U of T Guideline for Employees on Concerns & Complaints Regarding Prohibited Discrimination & Discriminatory Harassment (Discrimination Guideline) defines prohibited discrimination and discriminatory harassment, as these terms are used in the Ontario Human Rights Code.
 This document outlines resources and steps for dealing with concerns or complaints.
 This Guideline is complemented by the University’s Human Resources Guideline on Civil Conduct (Civility Guideline), which is designed to deal with allegations of workplace harassment that are not based upon prohibited grounds laid out in the Ontario Human Rights Code.
 The Guideline on Civil Conduct describes what constitutes civil and uncivil conduct (defining workplace harassment and providing examples of uncivil conduct) and sets out a framework for how employees should proceed if they have a concern or complaint.